dimanikulin/fva/README.md

 * [GitHub](https://github.com/dimanikulin/fva) (Bug reports, Contributions)
 * TBD

+## Building the code
+For building the code you don't need to have any local environment to set up.
+1. So building the code is already done by github.
+I used [this](https://cristianadam.eu/20191222/using-github-actions-with-c-plus-plus-and-cmake/) to help me to set up main GitHub action flow and [this](https://github.com/jurplel/install-qt-action) to set up QT.
+As soon as any code change is pushed to the GitHub, [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.
+2. But if you wish you can use [MS studio solution](./FVASW.sln) to build locally on  Windows or [CMake](./CMakeLists.txt) to build locally on any Windows, Mac or Linux.

 ## Contributing
 You are always welcome to contribute!
 There are many items to help author in.
-For building the code you don't need to have any local environment to set up.
-It is already done by github.
-I used [this](https://cristianadam.eu/20191222/using-github-actions-with-c-plus-plus-and-cmake/) to help me to set up main GitHub action flow and [this](https://github.com/jurplel/install-qt-action) to set up.
-As soon as any code change is pushed to the GitHub, [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.
 When commit please don't forget about putting the issue ID there.

 ## Documentation